newrelic/newrelic-node-examples/opentelemetry-amqp/README.md

-# OpenTelemetry Example Aplication
+# OpenTelemetry Example AMQP Application

-This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the opentelemetry bridge mode for AMQP.
+This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the opentelemetry bridge mode with AMQP (`rabbitmq`).

 ## Setup